SilentNightSound/GI-Model-Importer/README.md

 (Note: SpecialK and 3DMigoto both use the same .dll file and perform similar functions, so it they cannot be run together.
 Melon and 3DMigoto are able to run together.)

-1. Download 3dmigoto.zip from this repository and extract it.
+1. Download 3dmigoto.zip from [releases](https://github.com/SilentNightSound/GI-Model-Importer/releases) and extract it.
 I have provided two versions:
    - "3dmigoto (for development).zip" is a development version intended for creating mods which has all features turned on (including the green text at the top and bottom of the screen) but is slower
    - "3dmigoto (for playing mods).zip" is a version of the program with most development features turned off and is faster (no green text), intended for releasing and playing mods